 - Configure AEM so that content updates invalidate the cache.

-To gain a better undestanding of how Dispatcher works with AEM see Ask the AEM Community Experts for July 2017 .
+To gain a better understanding of how Dispatcher works with AEM:

 Use the following information as required:

 The most common use of Dispatcher is to cache responses from an AEM publish instance , to increase the responsiveness and security of your externally facing published website.
 Most of the discussion focuses on this case.